fnproject/tutorials/Introduction/README.md

 ### Starting Fn Server

 The final install step is to start the Fn server.
-Since Fn runs on Docker it'll need to be up and running.
+Since Fn runs on Docker it'll need to be up and running too.

 To start Fn you can use the `fn` command line interface (cli).
 Type the following but note that the process will run in the foreground so that